 Back in the days before every boy and girl had a Smartphone, kids used to wear watches.
 Watches with the logos of NFL teams were especially popular with young boys.
 One Christmas, a boy who was a huge Pittsburgh Steelers fan became obsessed with getting a certain Steelers watch as a present.
 He’d seen the watch in a sports store at the local mall.

-After all but passing out due to shock, the father and mother finally stammered out the words, “Sure, son, go right ahead.”
+After almost passing out from shock, the father and mother finally stammered out the words, “Sure, son, go right ahead.”
 The boy then stood up from the table and said, “These words come from Mark 13:37.
-In that verse, Jesus says to His disciples, ‘And what I say to you, I say to all: Watch!‘”
+Jesus says to His disciples, ‘And what I say to you, I say to all: Watch!‘”

 This cute little story reminds us that the same Jesus who was laid in a manger on that night so long ago has promised to return to walk this earth again.
-You see, Mark 13:37 ends a chapter in which Jesus speaks regarding prophecy and His eventual Second Coming.
+You see, Mark 13:37 serves as the closing verse to a prophetic chapter in which Jesus talks about His eventual Second Coming.
 For example, in Mark 13:26, He says, “Then they will see the Son of Man coming in the clouds with power and great glory.”
-A few verses later, though, in Mark 13:26, He is quick to point out, “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”
-And since no one knows the day and hour when Jesus will return to the earth, there is a need to always be on watch duty for that return.
+A few verses later, though, in Mark 13:32, He is quick to point out, “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”
+So, since no one knows the day and hour when Jesus will return to the earth, His people should always be on “watch duty” for that return.

-But how do we do that during the Christmas holiday?
-We do it by understanding that the babe in the manger grew into adulthood, began His public ministry at the age of 30, performed miracles to prove His divinity, gave profound teachings to enlighten mankind’s way, died on a cross as the sinless sacrifice for the sins of the human race, arose from the dead, ascended back to heaven, and has promised to one day return.
+Okay, got it.
+But how do we remain on “watch duty” during the Christmas holiday?
+We do it by understanding that the babe in the manger grew into adulthood, began His public ministry at the age of 30, performed miracles to prove His divinity, gave profound teachings to enlighten mankind’s way, never committed one sin, died on a cross as the sinless sacrifice for the sins of the human race, arose from the dead, ascended back to heaven, currently offers salvation to anyone who will place saving belief in Him, and has promised to one day return.
 We don’t hear much about that Jesus at Christmastime, do we?
 And yet the babe in the manger and the returning King are one and the same.
 So tell me, are you watching?